HypeCheck

 Research-backed dose: 200-2000 mg daily depending on health goal; IV doses up to 6g/day used in clinical settings

-In this product: Not clearly specified in images
+In this product: not specified in provided text

 Price & Value